MaximBushmakov/Sirius-prog/NormAlgorithmsOfMarkov/README.md

 Command 'run' run algorithm.
 After it there are some lines with words, from which algorithm will run.
 Results will be written into file with path [output file path] or with path './ouput.txt' if it wasn't destignate.

-If there is wrong alphabet, scheme or input, program write 'wrong input' and after finishing all errors will write into console.
+If there is wrong alphabet, scheme or input, program will write 'wrong input' and after finishing all errors will write into console.